Window Safety Tips for all types of windows

-Now that fall is rolling around, you may be thinking of tending to perennial home maintenance tasks before the snow comes.
+Now that fall is rolling around, you may be thinking of tending to perennial home maintenance tasks or looking for window safety tips and tricks before the Canadian winter arrives.
 If you own or are responsible for your own home, you understand the level of upkeep that comes from simply maintaining a presentable facade; it’s safety that’s the real priority.
 All those tasks around the home and yard aren’t just for aesthetics — they’re to prolong the life of your household and make it safe for everyone under its roof, season through season.

 As you’re raking, cleaning off gutters and downspouts, and sealing cracks for cold air, take a special look at your windows.
 The functionality of your windows is the most important means of exit in a fire if you can’t access a door.
 On the flipside, windows also pose a great risk to small children who don’t know better but to treat windows with dangerous indifference.